 At ScienceSoft, this stage includes:

-- Delivering the back end of the inventory solution that will consolidate and process inventory data uploaded by users and generated by inventory tracking devices (in case of a barcode/RFID-supported system) and trigger actions based on this data to automate inventory operations.
+- Delivering the back end of the inventory solution that will consolidate and process inventory data uploaded by users and generated by inventory tracking devices and trigger actions based on this data to automate inventory operations.

 - Delivering user-facing web and mobile applications.